eclipse/imagen/docs/guide/extension/index.md

 integral values smaller than 32 bits to `int` when reading, and performing the corresponding packing when writing.

-JAI offers three different types of iterator, which should cover nearly all of a programmer\'s needs.
+ImageN offers three different types of iterator, which should cover nearly all of a programmer\'s needs.
 However, extenders may wish to build others for more specialized needs.